 The informal economy has many faces and takes many forms across several occupations.
 This selection of stories illuminates the struggles and the successes of women and men across the world.

 Organizing the Patience Industry by Ruth Castel-Branco (WIEGO Workers' Lives publication) – Camarada Albertina Mundlovo has been a domestic worker in Maputo, Mozambique since the 1990s.
 She is a member of the National Union of Domestic Workers (SINED), which is advocating for Mozambique to ratify the ILO's Convention 189 on Decent Work for Domestic Workers.

-Profile: Myrtle Witboii by Leslie Tuttle – Myrtle Witboii has been advocating for the rights of domestic workers since 1969, helping to create both the South African Domestic Workers Union (SADWU) and the South African Domestic, Service and Allied Workers Union (SADSAWU).
-Together with other domestic workers unions and the International Labour Conference (ILC), they established the International Domestic Workers Network (IDWN).
+Profile: by Leslie Tuttle – Myrtle Witboii has been advocating for the rights of domestic workers since 1969, helping to create both the South African Domestic Workers Union (SADWU) and the South African Domestic, Service and Allied Workers Union (SADSAWU).
+She was the first president of the International Domestic Workers Federation (IDWF).

 Small World, Big Goals: A Home-Based Garment Worker in Delhi (WIEGO Workers' Lives publication) – From her Delhi home, Farida-ben embroiders garments for foreign retailers.
 Denied an education and other options, she has done this work since she was a girl.

 Today, her membership in the Self-Employed Women’s Association (SEWA) and her involvement with an ethical, SEWA-based producer company have expanded her world – and given her insight into the inequity of the global value chain.